 In 2015, eBay announced it would spin out PayPal as a separate entity.
 Several major eBay shareholders pushed for the split, as they had with the Skype sale in 2009. eBay held a minority stake in the new company, but has since divested almost all shares in the company.

 PayPal missed many opportunities that came with a growing network of e-commerce platforms struggling to make payments safe and secure.
-If not tied to eBay, PayPal may have partnered with Amazon, Alibaba and large retailers, but platforms either built their own or partnered with other affiliates.
+If not tied to eBay, PayPal may have partnered with Amazon, Alibaba and retail giants like Walmart, but platforms either built their own solution or partnered with non-competitive affiliates.

 If separate, it may have also been more influential in the growth of contactless payments.
 Google and Apple both built out their own systems, and PayPal has been effectively shut out of that market.

 Still, PayPal has grown significantly since the break, almost doubling revenue and monthly active users.
-While it hasn’t tied down any major e-commerce platforms, it has integrated One Touch with over seven million merchants and Venmo continues to attract a younger generation of users.
+It has integrated One Touch with over seven million merchants and Venmo continues to attract a younger generation of users.

-We have collected data and statistics on PayPal revenue, profit and users.
+We have collected data and statistics on PayPal.
 Read on below to find out more.

 |Launch date||December 1998|